Alcohol education: Government organizations

-School-based programs in Australia
+School-based programs

 Australian States each have different programs set up by their state governments aimed at high school students as well as multiple studies to research the effect that school-based education had on drinking habits.

 Western Australia's Commissioner for Children and Young People (CCYP) sought out how teenagers aged 14–17 view alcohol and the negative consequences that could result from consuming it as well as knowledge about standard drinks and the national alcoholic guidelines in 2011.
 The CCYP also promoted two programs – SDERA (School Drug Education and Road Awareness) and SHAHRP (School Health and Alcohol Harm Reduction Project) – to educate the high school students about prevention and reduction of alcohol induced harm.
 SDERA targeted prevention and was taught as part of the health and physical education curriculum in WA, whereas SHAHRP targeted the reducing possible harm and was conducted by the National Drug Research Institute at Curtin University.

 Victorian Department of Education and Training implemented the 'Get Ready' program in 2012.
 The program was aimed at students in years 7–9 and taught students about risks of alcohol and other drugs.

 Similarly, Queensland's Department of Education, Training and Employment worked with their Curriculum and Assessment Authority to create their education program 'Alcohol and other drugs education program.'
 The program addresses alcohol and other drugs through the health and physical education curriculum and is aimed at high school student in years 7-12.
 The program works alongside the 'safe night out strategy' which is about violence caused by alcohol and other drugs.